opensearch-project/documentation-website/_dashboards/dql.md

 # Dashboards Query Language (DQL)

-Dashboards Query Language (DQL) is a simple text-based query language for filtering data in OpenSearch Dashboards.
+Dashboards Query Language (DQL) is a simple text-based query language used to filter data in OpenSearch Dashboards.
 For example, to display your site visitor data for a host in the United States, you would enter `geo.dest:US` in the search field, as shown in the following image.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/dql-interface.png" alt="Search term using DQL toolbar in Dashboard" width="500">

-DQL and Query string query (Lucene) language are the two language options for the search bar in Discover and Dashboards.
+DQL and Query string query (Lucene) language are the two search bar language options in Discover and Dashboards.
 To compare these language options, see [Discover and Dashboard search bar]({{site.url}}{{site.baseurl}}/dashboards/index/#discover-and-dashboard-search-bar).
 {: .tip}

 ## Setup